edamametechnologies/.github/profile/README.md

 # Welcome to EDAMAME Technologies

+**Developer-First and Agent-First Endpoint Security and Access.** Zero Trust for the AI era software development lifecycle.

-EDAMAME ensures all machines accessing code, secrets, or sensitive test data are secured—without the challenges of traditional Unified Endpoint Management (MDM/UEM).
-Empower every stakeholder—from contractors to developers to coding agents—to safeguard the software development lifecycle without slowing down development.
+EDAMAME ensures every workstation, CI/CD runner, and coding agent accessing code, secrets, or sensitive test data is secured—without the challenges of traditional Unified Endpoint Management (MDM/UEM).
+Empower every stakeholder—from contractors to developers—to safeguard the AI era SDLC without slowing down development.

 ## EDAMAME Agents